publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch52/schIII/m__us_usc_t22_s3949.md

 ## § 3949.
 Limited appointments

-    (a) A limited appointment in the Service, including an appointment of an individual who is an employee of an agency, may not exceed 5 years in duration and, except as provided in subsection (b) of this section, may not be extended or renewed.
+    (a) A limited appointment in the Service, including an appointment of an individual who is an employee of an agency, may not exceed 5 years in duration and, except as provided in subsection (b), may not be extended or renewed.
 A limited appointment in the Service which is limited by its terms to a period of one year or less is a temporary appointment.

     (b)